junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Castiel," he said, the smile turned a teeny little sad, extremely imperceptible, but trust my eyes, I could tell.
 And then he said -- but I was sure that wasn't meant for me -- he said, "Miss it, yes, but I don't think I'm welcomed there anymore."

 "You're welcome to stay here, if it doesn't bore you," I told him.
-My humble little living place was just a barn no one wanted or looked.
+My humble little living place was just a barn no one wanted or looked at.
 The village had a chapel and really not much going on -- not the best tourist spot, you might say.

 "It's a lovely place," he said.
 His voice was so... in awe, I'm sure no one in history said that about Canisbay like he did ever before, not even the one who built it.

-"It has the most beautiful whins of all places, and this is the best summer of all the time," he said.
+"It has the most beautiful whins of all places, and this is the best summer of all time," he said.

-I had to admit I would never know what's the difference of those teeny tiny flowers had this year or last, but apparently someone has been keeping records for them.
+I had to admit I would never know what the difference of those teeny tiny flowers had this year or last, but apparently someone has been keeping records for them.

 "And the bees too," he added, then carried on talking about sheep and cattle and pasture, but that's when I started getting bored and stopped listening.

 "As much as I'd love to be your company, mister," I told him, "I had work to do."

 I didn't really have a "work" to do, but I consider my planning for the future an important task.
-And of course, I didn't want him stay long enough to notice my cauldron or grimoire.
+And of course, I didn't want him to stay long enough to notice my cauldron or grimoire.

 He apologized and left.

 At the sunset that day, when I walked past that field, he was still standing there, facing the west.
-The sheep and cattle had gone, I think he was just watching the color of the sun on the grass then.
+The sheep and cattle had gone; I think he was just watching the color of the sun on the grass then.

 I saw him again the next day but we didn't talk.